Lay3rLabs/TrustGraph/PLAN.md

 # The Plan

-# Epochs
+## Epochs
-- [x] WAVS zodiac modules to replace MerkleGov and MerkleVote
-- [x] Add LLM package / component (attester example?)
-- [x] WAVS-NFT contracts (just contracts)
-- [x] Wavs Service Manager if we want to go crazy
-- [-] Prediction market -> working hyperstition market

-# Next steps
-- [x] Deploy Prediction market
-- [x] Fix up Zodiac modules
-- [x] Fund safe when setting up zodiac modules
-- [x] Add IPFS CID to merkle gov module to fix ui
-- [x] Redo governance UI to work with new zodiac modules + safe
-- [x] Modify dao-agent component to work with a zodiac module
-- [x] Add ollama docker container?
-- [x] Make LLM attester
-- [x] Improve component configuration experience (support config values and environment variables)
-- [x] Get prediction market to actually work (currently partially working)
-- [x] Clean up wavs-llm package (should support formatted response)
-- [x] LLM attester should be spam filter / approver
-- [ ] Merkle gov module probably needs some notion of total voting power
-- [ ] Make attestation on participating in prediction market
+- [ ] Hyperstition markets
-- [ ] More realistic Hyperstition market resolver component
+- [ ] Working points UI
-- [ ] Wire up new component to utilize SignerManagerModule, respond to MerkleRootUpdated Event get IPFS CID, get top N users, sync
-- [ ] Wire up dao-agent component to utilizes WavsModule for zodiac, add test trigger
 - [ ] Figure out some way to pay for these services
-- [ ] Schema to agree to Experiment Terms

-# Landing page

-- [ ] Faster text on screen
-- [ ] Clickable options (clicking on the option inserts text into command prompt and shows next step)
-- [ ] Make the text on the page selectable (currently can't select text)
-- [ ] Remove unused help text that isn't part of the main flow
-- [ ] At the end, when signing the oath, connect wallet and make an attestation to join the experiment
+- [ ] Pay to attest

-Ask questions if you need to clarify requirements or need extra context.

-# UI TODO
+## UI TODO
 - [ ] Toasts
 - [ ] Utilize react-query
 - [ ] For vouching page let's figure out how to visualize connections
 - [ ] Figure out something that will scale (currently just fetching entire MerkleTree)
+- [ ] Make the text on the landing page selectable (currently can't select text in "terminal")

+## Hyperstition Markets
+- [ ] More realistic Hyperstition market resolver component (i.e. Twitter follower count)
+- [ ] Make attestation on participating in prediction market

+## WAVS Zodiac Modules
+- [ ] Merkle gov module probably needs some notion of total voting power
+- [ ] Wire up dao-agent component to utilizes WavsModule for zodiac, add test trigger
+- [ ] Wire up new component to utilize SignerManagerModule, respond to MerkleRootUpdated Event get IPFS CID, get top N users, sync
+- [ ] Implement and document the fallback mechanism for governance (this should be fairly straightforward with Zodiac hopefully)
+- [ ] Clean out old Governor example contract

+## Attestations
+- [] Attest to social media post (and verify)
+- [] Attest to GitHub Contributions (could just be a GitHub workflow we run)
+- [] Add helpful [resolvers](https://github.com/ethereum-attestation-service/eas-contracts/tree/master/contracts/resolver/examples) like payment, etc.

-# Project Organization and Cleanup TODO
+## Project Organization and Cleanup
-- [x] Sepolia
-- [x] Add config values to components-config.json (currently all components share the same config lol)
-- [x] Unnessary envrionement variables in Demo (many redundent ones)
-- [x] Use better upstream WAVS patterns
 - [ ] Organize project better (put contracts in folders)
 - [ ] No IWavsTrigger2

-### Project organization (contracts)
+#### Project organization (contracts)
 Let's reorganize our src/contracts folder as we've added new contracts.

 Let's make a new `eas` folder and move in the following contracts:
 - Attester.sol
-- Indexer.sol
-- IndexerResolver.sol
+- EASIndexerResolver.sol
 - OffchainAttestationVerifier.sol
 - SchemaRegistrar.sol

 Let's make a new `rewards` folder and move in the following contracts:
 - RewardDistributor.sol

-Let's make a new `governance` folder and move in the following contracts:
-- Governor.sol
-- MerkleGov.sol
-- MerkleVote.sol
-- VotingPower.sol

 Let's make a new `tokens` folder and move in the following contracts:
 - ERC20.sol